bogus34/bookshelf-fields/README.md

 * may add some validation rules to validations of model_validations arrays

-* defines with the same name.
-By default this property only calls basic set and get methods
+* defines property with the same name.
+By default this property only calls basic set and get methods.
+You may prevent creation of property by passing _dont\_create\_properties: true_ or _create\_properties: false_ to Fields.plugin or as an option of the field

 And finally when called to enable_validation it redefines models initialize method, adding subscription to event 'saving' to perform validation.